ABOUT THE CONTEST

 2. Must display creativity and proper use of grammar.

-Contest winners, along with their parents and teachers, will be recognized during the MCO / OML Legislative Forum.
-The Forum will be held on March 26th, 2013 at the State Capitol.
+- Contest winners, along with their parents and teachers, will be recognized during the MCO / OML Day at the Capitol which is part of Municipal Government Week.

 To enter, complete entry form and attach to your one-page essay.
 The student’s name, teacher or parent’s name and school must appear at the top of the essay.